kartoza/univengis/README.md

 * We will use the docker-compose.yml to build geonode.

 * Create folders for storing the backups and storing the postgres data.
 Run `mkdir backups && mkdir -p pg/postgres_data`

+* Open `sudo nano /etc/hosts`  to update your host file and add the entry: `127.0.0.1       localhost geonode 255.255.255.255 broadcasthost ::1 localhost`

 * Run `docker-compose up -d` and see other instructions for running [geonode](https://github.com/GeoNode/geonode)